spmedia/PhishingSecLists/README.md

 Languages represented in the list: Burmese, Cambodian, Chinese, English, Hindi, Indonesian, Khmer, Malay, Russian, Spanish, Swahili, Tamil, Thai.

 To note: this method has a low success rate.
 Out of scanning 100 unique phishing/malicious websites, you may only get 4-5 hits BUT the intel you find when you do get a good valid hit is extremely valuable.

+You can also use this list to find hits when scanning Tor hidden service .onion domains as well.

 ![](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNWE0cm53ODhqbHFzdXU3bHlrNDdnYTJrOTlkeGxpdHJ0M3U0NGR0aSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Z3VgQu8hkVeB1bakS9/giphy.gif)